RSE-Sheffield/RSEAdmin/docs/projects/index.rst

 Team Commitment Overview
 ------------------------

 A Team and projects overview is available by selecting **Team->Team & Projects Overview** from the main menu.
 This view provides both a commitment summary view of RSEs allocations on projects ora gantt based view where allocations are grouped by project.
 Both views can by updated by changing the filters which allow the date range shown and funding states to be displayed.
 Within the *Commitment (RSE FTE)* tab individual staff members can be toggled from the graph by clicking on their name in the figure legend.
-The red dashed line represents todays date and the :raw-html:`<i class="fa fa-expand"></i>` icon can be used to rescale the graph from 100% FTE to max (staff may be over committed on projects which are under review).
+The red dashed line represents today's date and the :raw-html:`<i class="fa fa-expand"></i>` icon can be used to rescale the graph from 100% FTE to max (staff may be over committed on projects which are under review).